Aussies flock to the Queensland town of Longreach to encounter some of the greatest legends of the outback.

 Just a short walk from the main drag, the old Longreach power station — which opened in 1921 and was decommissioned in 1988 — has been repurposed as a museum.
 It still houses its eight massive power generators in situ, along with a growing collection of objects and artefacts relating to the history of the town.
 There’s a locomotive, a 1960s-era fire engine, a recreated classroom and an array of vintage typewriters and the like.
 A number of rooms, complete with furniture, were taken from the 1918 homestead at Nogo cattle station and relocated to the museum to document the lives of pioneering families in outback Queensland.
 The museum is open from April to October.

 The best way to appreciate the vastness of the region around Longreach is on a scenic flight.
 Treat yourself to a River and Heartland Scenic Flight with Queensland Helicopters, which provides a bird’s eye view of the town before scooting off to follow a section of the Thomson River.
 Flights of 10, 20 or 90 minutes are available.

-For further information, please visit www.longreachtourism.com.au.
+For further information, visit www.longreachtourism.com.au.

-Cover image courtesy of Outback Pioneers
+Cover image: Outback Pioneers

 Louise Reynolds made up her mind at the age of about four that she would one day travel the world — and has so far visited around 30 countries across five continents and the Pacific.
-A hopeless Francophile, Louise has a particular love for France, its language and pretty much all things French.
-Her favourite way to explore the world is on foot and her boots have taken her walking on famous trails in Europe, South America and New Zealand.
-Louise also has a passion for her home state and loves exploring regional Victoria.
-While travelling she’s usually found with a pile of books and at least one teddy bear in tow.
-She also practices the little-known sport of extreme knitting in far off places.
+A hopeless Francophile, she has a particular love for France, its language and pretty much all things French.
+Louise’s favourite way to see the world is on foot and her boots have taken her walking on famous trails in Europe, South America and New Zealand.
+She also has a passion for her home state of Victoria and loves exploring its diverse regions.